Why Your Patio Turns Green

 If you’re like me, you enjoy spending lots of time on your patio during the summer.
 Whether it’s enjoying your coffee in the mornings or having dinner and playing games in the evening – the patio is the center of your house in the summer.
 Unfortunately, like me, your patio may be susceptible to turning green, which is unsightly and potentially slimy.
 If you’re wondering why it does this and what you can do to prevent it, keep reading this article!

-Luckily, there are steps you can take to get rid of and prevent the growth of mildew on your beautiful patio.
+Luckily, there are steps you can take to get rid of and prevent the growth of moss or algae on your beautiful patio.

 What Exactly Is the “Green Stuff” On My Patio?

 Moss, mold, mildew, algae – these are the names of the substances that collect and grow on the surface of your patio.
 Before you freak out about the word mold – don’t worry, it’s not as dangerous as the stuff that can grow inside your house due to moisture.